Botanical: Lavandula angustifolia

 Lavender is one of the herbs often used in the famous herb mix called “Herbs de Provence”.

-This plant’s fragrance is very stong and a little goes a long way.
-One full tablespoon of dried lavender can make a full pot of tea depending on your taste.
+This plant’s fragrance is very strong and a little goes a long way.
+One full tablespoon of this dried herb can make a full pot of tea depending on your taste.
 You will just have to brew your own until you figure out how strong you like it.
 Steep tea only around 5-10 minutes.

 Using Lavender for Wellness